JohnTorgerson/SqlAlchemy-Challenge/README.md

 ### Credits and Special Thanks

-* Tom Lenzmeier for sharing a name concatenation technique
+* Thanks to Sanoo Singh for helping me clean up my plot labels and legend
-* Thanks to Sanoo Singh for inspiring me to practice subquery method
+* Thanks to